swissniggi/DBAdmin/README.md

 # DBAdmin

 !!
-The Ajax-Version requires the new kijs-FRamework // mail me for more details !!
+The Ajax-Version requires the new kijs-Framework // mail me for more details !!

 Folder dumps/ is ignored: contains Files to big to commit